Llandeilo Bridge

 Llandeilo Bridge (Welsh: Pont Llandeilo) is a Grade II* listed road bridge crossing the River Towy in Llandeilo, Carmarthenshire, Wales.
 It carries the main A483 road towards Ffairfach.

 History and description

 The single-arch bridge was designed by Llandeilo's William Williams, the county bridge surveyor, and built between 1843 and 1848.
-It replaced a previous three-arched bridge over the river than had, in turn, replaced the medieval seven-arch bridge which had collapsed in 1795.
+It replaced a previous three-arched bridge over the river that had, in turn, replaced the medieval seven-arch bridge which had collapsed in 1795.
 The construction logistics defeated Williams' builder, Morgan Morgan, who was sacked after the entire budget of £6000 was spent building the difficult foundations.
 Williams died before the bridge was completed and, in 1846, Edward Haycock took over the project.
 It eventually cost a massive £23,000.